South Carolina Code of Laws

 (20) "Domestic insurer" means an insurer incorporated or organized under the laws of this State.

-(21) "Eligible surplus lines insurer" means a nonadmitted insurer with which a licensed broker may place surplus lines insurance.
+(21) "Eligible surplus lines insurer" means a nonadmitted insurer with which a licensed broker, or a licensed producer as provided in Section 38-45-10(8)(b)(ii), may place surplus lines insurance.

 (22) "Exempt commercial policies" means policies for commercial insureds as may be provided for in regulation issued by the director.
 Exempt commercial policies include all property and casualty coverages except for insurance related to credit transactions written through financial institutions.